 Opium and Coffee Tour on Doi Pui

 This is a private tour.
 Your guide and driver will meet you at the hotel at 8 AM for your Doi Pui Opium and Coffee tour.
-You will board your private songtaew (trekking truck), which gets us on the way to Doi Suthep, Chiang Mai’s iconic mountain.
-We will drive straight to the Hmong village Doi Pui, which is located in the Doi Suthep-Pui National Park.
-We will meet our local Hmong guide in the village and drive to the starting point of our hike.
-Along the way, we will stop at a fantastic viewpoint overlooking the village and mountains.
-The next stop will be the San Ku ruin, which dates back hundreds of years before the construction of the Wat Phra That Doi Suthep, the most famous temple of Chiang Mai.
+You will board your private songtaew (trekking truck), which gets us to Doi Suthep, Chiang Mai’s iconic mountain.
+We will drive to the Hmong village of Doi Pui, located in the Doi Suthep-Pui National Park.
+We will meet our local Hmong guide in the village and go to the starting point of our hike.
+Along the way, we will stop at a fantastic viewpoint overlooking the village and mountains along the way.
+The next stop will be the San Ku ruin, which dates back hundreds of years before the construction of Wat Phra That Doi Suthep, the most famous temple of Chiang Mai.

 The Summit of Doi Pui

 We will hike the short distance to the summit of Doi Pui and visit a magnificent viewpoint nearby.
 Then it is time to start hiking back to the village, which will take about two hours.
 We will walk down for a while through the pine forests.
 The pine tree is the Pinus Kesiya, a native tree to Southeast Asia.
 We pass through areas that were once dominated by poppy fields.
 In 1969 the late King Bhumibol walked part of this trail, which inspired him to start the Royal Project.
 This project aimed to convince the Hmong people to grow coffee and other cash crops instead of opium.
 That is the story of our Opium and Coffee Tour.
 The views are excellent if the skies are clear.